Murdoch to take part in News Corp quarterly call

-NEW YORK News Corp (NWSA.O) is taking a brave but necessary step in putting its chief Rupert Murdoch, known for going off-script, on Wednesday's quarterly earnings call for the first time in three quarters.
+NEW YORK, Aug 8 News Corp (NWSA.O) is taking a brave but necessary step in putting its chief Rupert Murdoch, known for going off-script, on Wednesday's quarterly earnings call for the first time in three quarters.

 Murdoch, who will also be taking calls from analysts and the press, is likely to get more questions on the ongoing scandal at its UK papers unit, CEO succession plans and corporate governance than about its earnings.
 People familiar with the arrangements said it is not unusual for him to make an appearance on News Corp's fourth-quarter call as it's the end of the company's fiscal year.